Skip to main content

 How insurers underwrite doctor applications

-Qualified medical practitioners are recognised as a distinct occupation class by most panel insurers — typically a category requiring registration with a professional or government body to practise.
-Several insurers reserve their highest-tier classifications specifically for select medical professions, which can translate into more favourable income protection limits, more flexible benefit periods, and access to own-occupation definitions of TPD that are not available to non-medical occupations.
+Qualified medical practitioners are recognised as a distinct, favourable occupation group by most panel insurers, usually a category that requires registration with a professional or government body to practise.
+Several insurers reserve their top tier specifically for select medical professions, which can mean higher income protection limits, more flexible payout periods, and access to the own-occupation disability definition that is not available to many other occupations.
 Specialty matters in the assessment: physicians, surgeons, anaesthetists, and consultant-level practitioners are commonly assessed differently to allied health roles.
-Daily duties also feature in the underwriting — whether you perform procedures, handle infectious materials, work in emergency medicine, or do mostly outpatient consulting affects category placement.
-For doctors with significant student loans, practice-establishment debt, or mortgages disproportionate to early-career income, life and income protection cover are commonly considered together.
-Mental health, including periods of stress or burnout that have led to a GP visit or short-term medication, is one of the more important things to disclose accurately — insurers vary considerably in how they assess medical-profession mental health history.
+Daily duties also feature: whether you perform procedures, handle infectious materials, work in emergency medicine, or mostly do outpatient consulting all affect placement.
+For doctors with significant student loans, practice-establishment debt, or a mortgage that is large relative to early-career income, life and income protection cover are often considered together.
+Mental health, including periods of stress or burnout that led to a GP visit or short-term medication, is one of the more important things to disclose accurately, since insurers vary considerably in how they assess medical-profession mental health history.

 How the 9-insurer panel treats doctors